Esri/devsummit-xr-precon-2020/labs/2_world_scale/lab_common.md

 ## Create the app

 > **Note**: You can skip this step if using one of the starter projects.
 This section goes through all the steps needed to set up a working AR app from scratch, like requesting camera & location permissions.
+This section is the same as *Create the app* from the first lab.

 1. Create a new app in Xcode/Android Studio/Visual Studio
 2. Install the toolkit